edgarlanting/dcos-docs/1.10/deploying-services/service-endpoints.md

 menu_order: 3.32
 ---

 Containerized services can be placed anywhere in the cluster.
-Many certified DC/OS services provide endpoints to allow clients to find them.
-The following services offer endpoints: Cassandra, Confluent Kafka, DSE, Elastic, and HDFS.
+Many DC/OS services provide endpoints to allow clients to find them.

-<a name="discovering-endpoints"></a>
+# Discovering endpoints
+You can find a service's endpoints, if available, from the DC/OS GUI.
+Click **Services**, then the name of your service.
+Click the **Endpoints** tab.

-## Discovering endpoints
+## Discovering endpoints for certified DC/OS Services

-Once the service is running, you may view information about its endpoints via either of the following methods:
+The following services also offer CLI commands and an API to discover endpoints: Cassandra, Confluent Kafka, DSE, Elastic, and HDFS.

 - CLI:
   - List endpoint types: `dcos <package-name> endpoints`
   - View endpoints for an endpoint type: `dcos <package-name> endpoints <endpoint>`
 - API:
   - List endpoint types: `<dcos-url>/service/<service-name>/v1/endpoints`
   - View endpoints for an endpoint type: `<dcos-url>/service/<service-name>/v1/endpoints/<endpoint>`

-- DC/OS GUI
-  Click **Services**, then the name of your service.
-Click the **Endpoints** tab.
+# Returned endpoints

 Returned endpoints will include the following:
 - `.autoip.dcos.thisdcos.directory` hostnames for each instance that will follow them if they're moved within the DC/OS cluster.